GalvanizeOpenSource/Learn-To-Code-Week-2/README.md

 started tutorial provided by the JavaScript team.
 It's only 8 lessons and takes less than 5 minutes.

-Please email if you are doing this at home and have any quesions!
+Please email if you are doing this at home and have any questions!

 mcbain@galvanize.com